svgpp/svgpp/doc/sphinx/lesson01.rst

     length_factory_type length_factory_;
   };

-According to SVG Specification, size of the new viewport affects attributes of element that establish new viewport (except **x**, **y**, **width** and **height** attributes).
+According to SVG Specification, the size of the new viewport affects attributes of element that establish new viewport (except **x**, **y**, **width** and **height** attributes).
 As our *Length Factory* converts length in percent to number immediately, we need to pass new viewport size to *Length Factory* before processing other attributes.